ragingrooster/ragingrooster.github.io/_drafts/Adload.md

 $ file Xl5NyWPPpAg.cD3QOlw2RV1GoEhnKg
 Xl5NyWPPpAg.cD3QOlw2RV1GoEhnKg: Bourne-Again shell script text executable, ASCII text
 ```
 Hey!
 That's a shell script, not a Macho.
-But, that's not too out of the extraordinary.
+But, that's not too extraordinary.

 5. Let's see what it does.
 ```